This is NOT a Design Challenge. See Special Note below.

 In return for both the FREE training and the MiniZedTM development board, the five trainees will blog regularly on element14 to journal about their learning experience, covering both the high points and the challenges of learning to program FPGA/SoC devices.
 The blogs will be read by the community and the sponsors to learn more about how to make the path to developing with programmable devices easier to realize.

 The Path to Programmable is NOT a Design Challenge.
-It is a professional development project sponsored by Xilinx in conjunction with the element14 community. element14 members who submit applications are competing to receive FPGA/SoC training only.
+It is a professional development training project sponsored by Xilinx in conjunction with the element14 Community. element14 members who submit applications are competing to receive FPGA/SoC training only.

 For any general questions about the Path to Programmable project, you can post a comment on the About page.